angristan/awesome-stars/README.md

 ## JavaScript

+- [JMPerez/spotify-app-stats](https://github.com/JMPerez/spotify-app-stats) - A library to fetch the stats for your Spotify App from Spotify's developer site
 - [cdeleeuwe/netlify-plugin-hugo-cache-resources](https://github.com/cdeleeuwe/netlify-plugin-hugo-cache-resources) - A netlify plugin to cache Hugo resources
 - [ausi/respimagelint](https://github.com/ausi/respimagelint) - Linter for Responsive Images - https://ausi.github.io/respimagelint/
 - [tcort/markdown-link-check](https://github.com/tcort/markdown-link-check) - checks that all of the hyperlinks in a markdown text to determine if they are alive or dead